BrunoCamaral/BrunoCamaral/README.md

 - I live in northeast, Recife - PE 😎:sunrise:
 - I have been learning more about Web Development 🖥️
-- I have been learnig more about Data Science 💰
+- I have been learnig more about Mobile Development 📱

 ### *Stacks*
 <table>